crabs

 Overview

-With the support of the Governor and Maryland General Assembly, MARBIDCO’s Maryland Watermen’s Microloan Program was revised during the FY 2025 session to better serve the commercial watermen community with the inclusion of the Potomac River Fisheries Commission (PRFC) members and the raising of the maximum amount of loans.
+With the support of the Governor and Maryland General Assembly during the FY 2025 session, MARBIDCO’s Maryland Watermen’s Microloan Program was revised from assisting just generational watermen to the inclusion of the Potomac River Fisheries Commission (PRFC) members and the raising of the maximum financial amount of the loans.

+What is a Generational Waterman?
 A generational waterman is a licensed (TFL) commercial waterman who can demonstrate that 50% or more of the waterman’s annual income was derived from commercial seafood harvesting.
 The law further provides that two years of the most recent federal income tax returns must be submitted with an application.

 Minimum/Maximum loan amount: $7,000 to $40,000.